LINGUOREN369/EdGrantAI/README.md

 - Federal (NSF): Open competition; applicants must apply first; many programs have ~10–20% success rates; applications are detailed and time‑consuming; agencies must remain neutral and cannot pre‑screen or recommend programs; despite budget pressures, overall funding remains large while competition rises.
 - Private (e.g., Gates Foundation): Frequently invite‑only or curated RFPs; unsolicited applications are rarely accepted; funders pre‑select organizations they view as strong fits; fewer truly open opportunities; less time wasted applying if you are not invited.

 Because private cycles are often invitation‑only, the greatest ROI for a transparent matching tool is in the federal space, where anyone can apply — but applicants must choose wisely.
-EduGrant AI is designed to help small nonprofits invest time only where they are genuinely competitive.
+EdGrant AI is designed to help small nonprofits invest time only where they are genuinely competitive.

 ---